Evita (musical): Synopsis

 On 26 July 1952, a crowd in a Buenos Aires, Argentina theatre is watching a movie ("A Cinema in Buenos Aires, 26 July 1952") that is interrupted when news breaks of the death of First Lady Eva Perón.
 Both the crowd and the nation go into a period of public mourning ("Requiem for Evita") as Che, a member of the public, marvels at the spectacle and promises to show how Eva did "nothing for years" ("Oh What a Circus").

 In 1934, 15-year-old Eva Duarte lives in the city of Junín, and longs to seek a better life in Buenos Aires.
 Eva takes up with a tango singer-songwriter, Agustín Magaldi, after she meets him at one of his shows ("On This Night of a Thousand Stars").
-Eva persuades Magaldi to take her with him to Buenos Aires, and though he is initially resistant, he eventually accepts ("Eva, Beware of the City").
-Upon her arrival in the city, Eva sings about her hopes and ambitions of glory as an actress ("Buenos Aires").
+Eva persuades an initially resistant Magaldi to take her with him to Buenos Aires ("Eva, Beware of the City").
+Upon her arrival in the city, Eva sings about her hopes and ambitions of glory ("Buenos Aires").

-After her arrival, Eva is quick to leave Magaldi, and Che relates how Eva sleeps her way up the social ladder, becoming a model, radio star, and actress ("Goodnight and Thank You").
-He then tells of both a right-wing coup in 1943 and Eva's success, implying that Argentine politics and Eva's career may soon coincide.
-Che also makes a point to introduce the figure of Colonel Juan Domingo Perón, an ambitious military colonel who was making his way up the Argentine political ladder ("The Lady's Got Potential").
-In a game of musical chairs that represents the rise of political figures, Perón and other military figures compete for power and exhibit their political strategy ("The Art of the Possible").
+After her arrival, Eva is quick to leave Magaldi and pursue other romantic connections to climb up the social ladder ("Goodnight and Thank You").
+Che tells of both a left-wing coup in 1943 and Eva's success, implying that Argentine politics and Eva's career may soon coincide.
+Che also makes a point to introduce the figure of Colonel Juan Domingo Perón, an ambitious army colonel making his way up the Argentine political ladder ("The Lady's Got Potential").
+Perón and other military figures compete for power and exhibit their political strategy, with Perón rising above the pack ("The Art of the Possible").